 Walking: 1 hour; Cycling: 6 miles (flat terrain)

-Gear up for an invigorating day of cycling down Hai Van Pass, the "Pass of the Ocean Clouds."
-This iconic mountain range is the unofficial demarcation between North and South Vietnam.
-After breakfast, we drive to the top of Hai Van Pass where our bikes await.
-From here, it?s a stunning descent on a long and winding road that offers jaw-dropping vistas of the South China Sea and the Da Nang cityscape.
-Go at your own pace and enjoy the ride as we make our way to Da Nang?s famous China Beach.
-After lunch, we drive to a small mountain village for an overnight stay.
-The Co Tu people, an ethnic minority in Vietnam and neighboring Laos, live a life in this village that?s been virtually unchanged over the past 100 years.
+Gear up for a beautiful morning ride along colorful Lap An lagoon.
+Fishermen and stilted houses dot the water while the coastal mountains in the background finish off this storybook view.
+Afterward, we jump in the van and drive up and over Hai Van Pass, the "Pass of the Ocean Clouds."
+This iconic mountain range is the unofficial demarcation between North and South Vietnam. it's a stunning drive on a long and winding road that offers jaw-dropping vistas of the South China Sea and the Da Nang cityscape.
+This evening we stay in a small mountain village of the Co Tu people.
+The Co Tu are an ethnic minority in Vietnam and neighboring Laos who live a life that's been virtually unchanged over the past 100 years.
 The setting is rustic, but the stilted bungalows provide some modern-day comforts.
-Traditional food, music and dance fill our evening and the sounds of the forest lull us to sleep.
+Traditional food, music, and dance fill our evening and the sounds of the forest lull us to sleep.
 All meals included.

 Morning in the village comes early.
 Before leaving, our village host takes us on a tour to demonstrate their traditional farming practices and the artful weaving technique that's been passed down through generations.
 We may even catch a Co Tu crossbow demonstration!
 After saying farewell to our hosts, we head back down the mountain, then along the coast to the Son Tra Nature Reserve.
 Known locally as Monkey Mountain, it?s home to more than 370 animal species.
 Joined by a local naturalist, we hike to discover the unique plants and animals that call the reserve their home.
 This is one of the few remaining habitats of the endangered red-shanked douc langur, one of the most colorful primates on the planet.
 Our hotel this evening is near the beach in beautiful Hoi An.
 All meals included.